-05BS401 PROBABILITY, RANDOM PROCESS L Т Р 0505401 AND NUMERICAL METHODS 4 1 0
+05BS401 PROBABILITY, RANDOM PROCESS AND L Т Р 0363401 NUMERICAL METHODS 4 1 0

-- Introduce Probability theory which is helpful in investigating the important features of the random experiment. - To understand the basic concepts of random processes which are widely used in Electrical fields. - The theory of sampling which aids in the process of making scientific judgments in the face of uncertainty and variation has to be familiarized. - To enhance the skills of the students in finding numerical solution of Interpolation, differentiation and integration problems. - Discuss the procedures of obtaining numerical solutions of algebraic and transcendental equations as well as the numerical solution of ordinary and partial differential equations.
+- Be exposed to probability, random processes, and statistical methods designed to contribute to the process of making scientific judgments in the face of uncertainty and variation. - To develop the skills of the students in numerical mathematics using method of finite difference interpolation. - To find numerical solution of algebraic and transcendental equations. - To find the numerical solution of ordinary and partial differential equations.